 Analysis of national survey data finds that the greatest improvements in stock condition have been achieved where there are greater concentrations of mixed tenure housing stock, suggesting that housing quality has improved across all tenures where social landlords have invested in their homes to meet SHQS and EESSH.
 North Lanarkshire Council has one of the biggest mixed tenure estates in Scotland, sharing ownership of tenemental property with more than 8,000 other owners (around one quarter of whom are private landlords).
-Significant improvements will be required to many of these homes over the next five years and beyond, however, securing owner participation in capital works may be more difficult in future now that financial assistance is no longer available through the Scheme of Assistance.
+Significant improvements will be required to many of these homes over the next five years and beyond, however, securing owner participation in capital works may be more difficult in future given the changes to financial assistance through the Scheme of Assistance.